Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much easier.

 26. Pin Your Optin Landing Page to Pinterest

-If you’re already using Pinterest in your marketing strategy, pin your optin landing page to Pinterest too.
+If you’re already using Pinterest in your marketing strategy, pin your optin landing page to Pinterest.
 Then you can promote the pin with Pinterest ads to attract more leads.

-Remember to include a keyword-rich description in your pin, along with a great image to help you show up in search engine results.
+Remember to include a keyword-rich description in your pin and a great image to help you show up in search engine results.

 27. Add QR Codes to Leaflets and Flyers